-Your appliance features the heating type "Drying", using which you can dry fruit, vegetables and herbs with outstanding results.
+With 4D hot air, you can dry foods with outstanding results.
 With this type of preserving, flavourings are concentrated by the dehydration.

 Only use unblemished fruit, vegetables and herbs and wash them thoroughly.
 Line the wire rack with greaseproof paper or parchment paper.
 Drain the excess water from the fruit and dry it.